What is EUW?

 Willem Strabbing, Managing Director, ESMIG

 We owe our existence as an association to what is now European Utility Week.
-Our founding members met at Metering Europe 2007 in Vienna and decided they need to have a unified voice at a European level.
+Our founding members met at Metering Europe 2007 in Vienna and decided they needed to have a unified voice at a European level.
 One year later, ESMIG was created and we have been an active part and strong supporter of EUW since.
 It is the main event where we meet our members and continue to grow our network.
 It’s really the place where we can feel the pulse of the industry every year!

 Robert Sarcevic, Business Development & Marketing, Siemens